top of page

 "The series consist of three separate videos “The Prestige” which draws comparison to systematic racism and the third act of a magician’s sleight of hand routine."

-“I See No Ships suggest that it is perceptual blindness is not a condition of indigenous population but rather a fabricated dissonance allowing white people to believe that colonial privilege has no historically significance."
+“I See No Ships suggests that perceptual blindness is not a condition of the indigenous population but rather a fabricated dissonance allowing white people to believe that colonial privilege has no historical significance."

-"The final video of the series explores English and Africana Studies professor Dr. Valorie Thomas’ Diasporic Vertigo.
-“Migration/Creation” examines what it means to be constantly dislocated, disoriented, and traumatized through different phases of life and what does “self” mean if it requires constant reinvention."
+“Migration/Creation” inspired by Dr. Valorie Thomas’ writings on Diasporic Vertigo examines what it means to be constantly dislocated, disoriented, and traumatized through different phases of life and what does “self” mean if it requires constant reinvention."

 bottom of page